-Handshaking flags (valid, underflow, write acknowledge and overflow) are supported to provide additional information regarding the status of the write and read operations.
-The handshaking flags are optional, and can be configured as active high or active low through the FIFO Generator GUI.
-These flags (configured as active high) are illustrated in Figure 3-6.
+Handshaking flags (VALID, underflow, wr_ack and overflow) are supported to provide additional information regarding the status of the write and read operations.
+The handshaking flags are optional, and can be configured as active-High or active-Low through the Vivado IDE.
+These flags (configured as active-High) are illustrated in Figure 3-6.